Sydney - Tales of the City

 Sydney – Tales of the City is a unique walk through Sydney’s past.
 With the intimacy and low-impact of a small group (maximum 8), we experience the history, architecture, art and energy of Australia’s oldest and largest city.
-Explore Sydney’s spectacular beauty, its gardens and harbour, as we examine the improbable journey, that transformed a violent penal colony, into one of the world’s most admired modern cities.
+Explore Sydney’s spectacular beauty, its gardens, its harbour and monuments, as we examine the improbable journey, that transformed a violent penal colony, into one of the world’s most admired modern cities.
 Our walks share big stories, beautiful scenes – with a sense of humour.

-COST: $95per person including 10% GST and harbourside drink.
-Commences 2PM – ends around 4.30 – 5PM with option to stay longer for chat.
-Our walks inspire lots of interesting Sydney conversations (April – October)
+COST: $95per person (over 12 years) including 10% GST and harbourside drink.
+Commences 3PM – ends around 5.30 – 6PM (October – March) with option to stay longer for chat.
+Our walks inspire great Sydney conversations.

 * The cruelty of the colonial invasion of 1788, and the messy, improbable journey that transformed Sydney from a starving, violent, convict colony, into one of the world’s most liveable, prosperous, diverse and envied modern cities.

-* The natural and built splendour of the city from convict colony to the present.
+* The natural and built splendour of Sydney from convict colony to the present – from gardens and the harbour to grand Victorian architecture.

 * How the telling of Australia’s stories is changing.